DIPlib/diplib/src/documentation/concepts.md

 exclude them from the structuring element (the result would be the same by setting them to a value lower than the range of the input image, but the algorithm should be more efficient if those pixels are excluded).

+As elsewhere, the origin of `se` is in the middle of the image, on the pixel to the right of the center in case of an even-sized image.